Xonshiz/Hulusubs_dl/ReadMe.md

 # How do I do what I have to do?
 (Simple Guide)
-Watch this video if you can't get what I wrote below : https://www.youtube.com/watch?v=iqH_vXMbPHo
+Watch this video if you can't get what I wrote below : https://www.youtube.com/watch?v=iqH_vXMbPHo (Will be updated soon!)

 1.)
 Run "HuluSubs.py" File.
 (Run within CMD if you want to see the errors,if any).

 2.)
 Paste the video Link when it asks .
-For Ex :- http://www.hulu.com/watch/815743
+For Ex :- http://www.hulu.com/watch/815743 (Single Episode) and http://www.hulu.com/oh-my-ghostess (to download Subs for whole series)

 Note :- Remove all the special characters from the URL,if any.
 Sometimes there are certain special values like "#0#1#78" etc.